m1el/better-cmp/README.md

 - Arrays are compared lexicographically, comparing the elements recursively.

-- If both values are objects that have a `reverse` key, are sorted in reverse order, using the value by that key.
+- If both values are objects that have a `reverse` key, they are sorted in reverse order, using the value by that key.

+- If both values are objects that have a `localeCompare` key, they are sorted using [Intl.Collator][1].
+You can specify a custom collator using `collator` key.

 - Anything else throws `TypeError`.